 Patients were included in this study if 1) they underwent a total or completion thyroidectomy, 2) PTH has been determined preoperatively (up to one year preoperatively) or postoperatively on day 1 and if 3) follow-up data up to 1 year is available.
 Exclusion criteria were: surgery in the central neck compartment or external beam radiation therapy of the neck within 1 year of the index procedure.
 Model development and internal-external validation was performed in a cohort of adult patients who underwent surgery between January 2010 and June 2021 in one of the ten hospitals in the South-Western region of the Netherlands participating in a collaborative organization called the Thyroid Network and one academic hospital outside the region (Supplement X).

 Baseline characteristics such as age, sex, preoperative diagnosis, medical history, blood values (calcium, albumin, PTH and vitamin D serum levels), surgical procedure, pathological specimen and follow-up data were obtained.
 Serum calcium levels were corrected for albumin levels according to the formula: corrected calcium (mmol/L) = measured calcium (mmol/L) + 0.016 x (34-albumin (g/L)).
-The reference value for calcium is 2.20-2.65 mmol/L. The change in PTH levels (delta PTH) was calculated by (Baseline PTH - postoperative PTH after 24 hours) / Baseline PTH x 100%.
-The change in corrected calcium levels (delta corrected calcium) was calculated by (Baseline corrected calcium - postoperative corrected calcium after 24 hours) / Baseline corrected calcium x 100%.
+The reference value for calcium is 2.20-2.65 mmol/L. The change in PTH levels (delta PTH) was calculated by (PTH at baseline - postoperative PTH after 24 hours) / (PTH at baseline) ⋅ 100%.
+The change in corrected calcium levels (delta corrected calcium) was calculated by (corrected calcium at baseline - postoperative corrected calcium after 24 hours) / (corrected calcium at baseline) ⋅ 100%.
 The TRIPOD (transparent reporting of a multivariable model for individual prognosis or diagnosis) guidance for development and reporting of multivariable prediction models was followed (Supplement X) 13.

 Outcome measures